-We no longer sell advertising during our programming in the United States; however we continue to provide sponsorships domestically to meet the needs of our advertisers.
+We provide sponsorships in the US domestic market to meet the needs of our advertisers.
 Through these sponsorships, we offer advertisers a full range of our promotional vehicles, including internet and print advertising, arena signage, on-air announcements and pay-per-view sponsorship.
-We continue to sell advertising in our programs in Canada.
+In Canada, we sell advertising in our programs rather than receive a rights fee.

-Advertising and sponsorship net revenues were \$5.9 million, \$4.5 million, \$22.6 million and \$43.7 million, representing 1%, 2%, 6% and 12% of total net revenues in 2007, transition 2006, fiscal 2006 and fiscal 2005, respectively.
+Advertising and sponsorship net revenues were \$7.4 million, \$5.9 million, \$4.5 million and \$22.6 million, representing 1%,1%, 2% and 6% of total net revenues in 2008, 2007, transition 2006 and fiscal 2006, respectively.